 The economy, financial markets and commercial property are all exposed to a number of different risks, and the economic outlook for 2025 will depend greatly on how the United States and China perform.
-While Donald Trump's second term in the White House could have serious repercussions on trade and migration, the recession in China could spread to other economies around the globe.
-What is more, geopolitical tensions and conflicts could continue in 2025 - with far-reaching implications for the economy and politics.
+While Donald Trump's second term in the White House is showing to have serious repercussions on trade and migration, also the economic slow-down in China could spread to other economies around the globe.
+What is more, geopolitical tensions and conflicts could continue to exacerbate in 2025 - with far-reaching implications for the economy and politics.
 Risks arising from the consequences of past monetary policy tightening, government indebtedness, political instability and global warming remain key issues.

 Donald Trump, as the 47th president of the United States, has already imposed higher tariffs and is expected to continue making sudden and unpredictable changes to trade policies on imports from China, Europe and other trading partners.
 This creates significant uncertainty for businesses and trade partners.
 With a Republican majority in both chambers, the new US Congress is likely to uphold tax cuts and increase government spending.
-While a more expansive fiscal policy could support the US economy in the short term, strategic tariffs imposed by the US are likely to be met with retaliation from the countries in question.
-This could escalate into a global trade conflict, reducing trade volumes and driving up prices.
+While a more expansive fiscal policy could support the US economy in the short term, tariffs imposed by the US are likely to be at least partially met with retaliation from the countries in question.
+A further escalating global trade conflict could reduce trade volumes and thereby limiting economic growth for US-consumers.
 At the same time, stricter immigration policies may limit access to skilled labour, posing a challenge to long-term economic growth.
-Overall, Trump's unpredictable trade policies contribute to heightened political uncertainty, with potentially far-reaching economic consequences.
+Overall, Trump's unpredictable trade policies contribute to heightened uncertainty, with potentially far-reaching consequences for financial markets and economic growth.

-Geopolitical conflicts - such as the ongoing Russia-Ukraine war or the war between Israel and Hamas - also pose a significant risk for the global economy as they can weigh on economic growth in many different ways.
-Not only do they lead to loss of human life, destroy capital and infrastructure, and disrupt supply chains - which in turn results in food and energy shortages - but they also impact investor confidence.
+Military conflicts pose a significant risk for the global economy as they lead to a loss of human life, destroy capital and infrastructure, and disrupt supply chains which in turn results in food and energy shortages.
 Armed conflicts, increasing trade tensions and political animosities between China and the Western world, along with tensions between China and Taiwan, could also put a drag on global economic growth.
-A broader definition of relevant risks includes terrorism, cyber attacks and sabotage of critical infrastructure.
+A broader definition of risks related to geopolitical tensions includes terrorism, cyber attacks and sabotage of critical infrastructure.